isovera/foia.gov-enhancements/docs/annual-report-data-app.md

  * `agencyFinderDataComplete`: Whether or not the agencyComponent store is populated.
  * `agencyFinderDataProgress`: The amount of progress made in populating the agencyComponent store.
  * `selectedAgency` : An array of agencies or components that have been selected in the report form.
+ * `isDisabled`: A boolean indicating that the field is disabled.

  Example Use:
  ```